 The Mailsploit security bugs allow attackers’ spoofed emails to bypass the anti-spoofing protocol DMARC.
 The attack is made possible due to improper sanitization of non-ASCII characters in the "From:" field.
 Some email applications when decoding Internet Message Headers only display strings up to the first null or newline character.
 This prevents the full email address from being displayed to the user.
 As such, attackers can insert a null character to obfuscate their real email.

-For additional technical details see the link for the original vulnerability report bellow .
+For additional technical details see the link for the original vulnerability report below .